a-haan/dev_test/README.md

 The data should be sorted by `releasedate`

 This can be displayed on the home page below the existing text or on a new page, up to you.
-Something that fits in line with existing styling, but do also include some 'niceties' that you feel fits in with the general look and feel.
+Something that fits in line with existing styling, but do also include some 'pretty bits' that you feel fits in with the general look and feel.

 ## Running